harrysjohnston/2ptPipeline/README.md

 See also the comments in the example_clustering_config.ini file

-# Jackknife: python skyknife.py <path/to/config/file> ...
+# Jackknife usage: python skyknife.py <path/to/config/file> ...

 Run this on each randoms/data catalogue-pair BEFORE running the correlation w_pipeline.py.
 See notes in [jackknife] section of config file for details.